ekshaks/ragpipe/README.md

 Note: For CUDA support on Windows/Linux you might need to install PyTorch with CUDA compiled.
 For instructions follow https://pytorch.org/get-started/locally/

+## Key Ideas

+**Representations**.
+Choose the query/document fields as well as how to represent each chosen query / document field to aid similarity/relevance computation (*bridges*) over the entire document repository.
+Representations can be text strings, dense/sparse vector embeddings or arbitrary data objects, and help *bridge* the gap between the query and the documents.

+**Bridges**.
+Choose a *pair* of query and document representation to *bridge*.
+A bridge serves as a relevance indicator: one of the several criteria for identifying the relevant documents for a query.
+In practice, several bridges together determine the degree to which a document is relevant to a query.
+A bridge is a ranker and top-k selector, rolled into one.
+Computing each bridge creates a unique ranked list of documents with respect to the relevance criteria.

+**Merges**.
+Specify how to combine the bridges in sequential or parallel pipelines, e.g., combine ranked list of documents, retrieved via multiple bridges, into a single ranked list using rank fusion.

+**Data Model**.
+A hierarchical data structure that consists of all the (nested) documents.
+The data model is created from the original document files and is retained over the entire pipeline.
+We compute representations for arbitrary nested fields of the data, without flattening the data tree.

 ## Querying with Ragpipe